 When you’re looking for the best camping knife you’ll find no end of varieties and marketing language.
 Once you understand how they’re made, which features make sense, and how to “cut” through the hype and find a truly great knife you’ll have a keeper.
 Let’s dig in!

 So what is the best camping and survival knife?

-Quick Answer: The 7 Best Camping and Survival Knives for 2017
+Quick Answer: The 7 Best Camping and Survival Knives

 - Gerber Bear Grylls Ultimate Knife